johnshearing/beemocracy/BeemocracyMina.md

 * Science - [Inhibition in Collective Decision-Making](https://www.science.org/doi/10.1126/science.1210361)
 * Nature - [Psychophysical Laws and the Superorganism](https://www.nature.com/articles/s41598-018-22616-y)

 The process of evolution has solved many engineering problems.
 Bees don’t use their politicians to make decisions based on affiliation.
 Bees use their politicians as scouts.
 Bees use their politicians to collect information.
-Finally, when enough bees with solid first hand information are gathered together, quarum is reached and a decision is made.
+Finally, when enough bees with solid first hand information are gathered together, quorum is reached and a decision is made.

 Our community should look at peer reviewed science on how decision making has evolved in nature and apply what we can to Mina governance.